What is a research appointment, and do I need one?

 Most appointments are approximately 30 minutes, with some appointments up to one hour depending on the complexity of the topic and assignment.
 Appointments are scheduled in advance to fit both student and librarian schedules, test preliminary searches, and maximize the productivity and success of your research appointment.

 At least three days’ notice should be given for the librarian to prepare for the appointment.
 Impromptu research assistance might also be available without a written worksheet.

-- Kaitlin Crotty: Business, Communications, and Technology
+- Kaitlin Crotty: Business, Communications, Psychology & Sociology, and Technology

 We interviewed several RSU students about how the library resources benefited them the most during their Capstone research.
 Here’s what they had to say.